24 Month Waiting Period for Medicare Benefits in Approved SSDI Cases Causes Hardship

 In Social Security disability cases, therefore, your onset date is critically important because it will determine your eligibility for Medicare.
 The further back in time you can push your onset the sooner you become eligible for Medicare.

-Comments on 24 Month Waiting Period for Medicare Benefits in Approved SSDI Cases Causes Hardship
+12 thoughts on “24 Month Waiting Period for Medicare Benefits in Approved SSDI Cases Causes Hardship”

 However, the long wait (sometimes 3 years or more) it takes for a Case to be approved for disability (in many cases) in fact most cases result in the Claimant qualifying for Medicare by the time the claimant knows they are approved.
 However, that waiting period still applies and prevents claimants from getting back Doctor and Hospital bills approved during the 2 years of the "waiting period".